-4.1 Background on ROS2
+4.2 Background on ROS2

-ROS2 is a popular middleware platform for robotics [83].
+ROS2 is a popular middleware platform for robotics [75].
 It is a set of libraries and user-space utilities that provide support for easy development of distributed robotics applications across a federation of robots.
 ROS2 offers a publish/subscribe model for robotics applications to communicate with each other.
 Applications publish messages labeled with specific topic names.
 Applications that subscribe to that topic can receive these messages from the publishing application.
-ROS2 uses the Data Distribution Service [33, 56] to match pairs of applications that have such a publish/subscribe relationship.
-Each ROS2 application executes as a process atop the underlying OS, and ROS2 sets up either socket-based or sharedmemory communication between a pair of applications.
+ROS2 uses the Data Distribution Service [51, 30] to match pairs of applications that have such a publish/subscribe relationship.
+Each ROS2 application executes as a process atop the underlying OS, and ROS2 sets up either socket-based or shared-memory communication between a pair of applications.

 ROS2 itself does not authenticate message senders, and all messages between applications are transmitted in the clear.
-This leads to a number of spoofing and eavesdropping attacks (e.g., [38, 39, 63, 81]).
+This leads to a number of spoofing and eavesdropping attacks (e.g., [36, 35, 58, 73]).
 Moreover, any application can publish or subscribe to any topic.
 This leads to situations where a malicious application can publish a video feed under the same topic as a genuine application, and confuse downstream applications that consume the video feed.
-The community has therefore developed Secure ROS (SROS) to overcome these shortcomings [97-99].
+The community has therefore developed Secure ROS (SROS) to overcome these shortcomings [89, 90, 88].
 In SROS, TLS is used to secure the communication between applications.
 Further, each application must provide a manifest that declares the list of topics to which that application publishes or subscribes.
 The application's code and this manifest are then cryptographically bound via an X.509 certificate, signed by a trusted third party.
 SROS uses the X.509 certificate to detect and prevent the launch of any applications whose code or manifest have been modified.
 SROS also ensures that an application can only publish or subscribe to the topics explicitly identified in its manifest.
 PD-Ros builds upon ROS2 extended with SROS (we will use "ROS2" to refer to ROS2 enhanced with SROS).

-4.2 Core Components of PD-Ros
+4.3 Core Components of Pd-Ros

 On ARM TrustZone-enabled delivery drones, ROS2 and the corresponding application ecosystem execute in the normal world.
-The secure world runs a minimal trusted OS and trusted applications (the Trusty TEE [52] in our PD-Ros prototype).
-PD-Ros offers tools implemented in the normal world and in the secure world to restrict access to the raw video feed on drones in which the camera cannot Gokulnath M. Pillai, Ajith Suresh, Eikansh Gupta, Vinod Ganapathy, Arpita Patra
+The secure world runs a minimal trusted OS and trusted applications (the Trusty TEE [47] in our PD-ROS prototype).
+PD-ROS offers tools implemented in the normal world and in the secure world to restrict access to the raw video feed on drones in which the camera cannot be exclusively assigned to the secure world.
+It requires that raw access to camera hardware be restricted to a single ROS2 application.
+This requirement can easily be enforced by the normal world OS.